 The item analysis report is a key check for the early detection of potential problems with item scoring, including the incorrect designation of a keyed response or other scoring errors and potential breaches of test security that may be indicated by changes in the difficulty of test items.
-To examine the performance of test items, this report generates classical item analysis indicators of difficulty and discrimination, including proportion correct, biserial/polyserial correlation, and item fit statistics based on the item response theory (IRT).
+To examine the performance of test items, this report generates classical item analysis indicators of difficulty (i.e., proportion correct) and discrimination, (i.e., biserial/polyserial correlation).
+Classical analysis indicators for assertions are also available.
+Section 4.1, Item Discrimination; Section 4.2, Item Difficulty; and Section 4.4, Differential Item Function, of this volume describe the statistical approaches used for item analysis.

+In addition, the report provides item fit and cluster-based item drift (Cui, 2023) statistics based on the IRT model.
 The report is configurable and can be produced to flag only items with statistics falling outside a specified range or to generate reports based on all items in the pool.
-For science, statistics reports at the assertion level (which are the units of analysis for science) are not yet available; however, as a routine and continuing practice, CAI psychometricians compute and monitor classical item statistics at the end of each testing window.